ignatiusmb/mauss.dev/workspace/content/routes/posts/complete-flutter-development-automation/+article.md

 ## What even is Flutter

-For those who've never heard of this, Flutter is Google's UI framework to develop mainly mobile applications for Android and iOS with their built-in SDK.
+If you've (surprisingly) never heard of this, Flutter is Google's UI framework to develop mainly mobile applications for Android and iOS with their built-in SDK.

 > Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase
 > -flutter.dev